genossen/peoples-permacomputer/README.md

 years the life cycle of a permacomputer design can be.
 This project suggests a life span beyond that of a human individual.

-Despite this conern, this project assumes that are threats outside the domain of engineering to the permacomputer, which would otherwise possess indefinite operation:
+Despite this concern, this project assumes that are threats outside the domain of engineering to the permacomputer, which would otherwise possess indefinite operation:

 The second criterion is to ensure that there continues to be a human